 Scholarships are the Best Way to Pay for College

 Scholarships win this award by a landslide.
 They are gift aid, which means they don’t accrue interest or have to be repaid.
-There are hundreds upon hundreds of scholarship opportunities out there—both institutional and private, both merit and need-based.
+There are hundreds upon hundreds of scholarship opportunities out there—from both institutional and private sources, and both merit and need-based criteria.

 Ways to Save Time and Still Earn Scholarships

-If time is an issue, there are methods to save it.
+If time is an issue, there are methods to save time.